On ternary positive-definite quadratic forms with the same representations over Z: Case of (proofs of Propositions , )

 \paragraph{Acknowledgments} The author would like to extend her gratitude to Professor T. Kamiyama of KEK.
 He gave her an opportunity to apply the theory of quadratic forms to a real scientific problem.
-She also appreciates Professor T. Oda of the university of Tokyo, Dr. S. Harashita of Yokohama National University and Dr. K. Gunji of Chiba Institute of Technology for their valuable comments during a regular seminar about geometry and modular forms.
+She also appreciates Professor A. Earnest of Southern Illinois University for sending her his lecture slides containing some references and a copy of Kaplansky's letter to Schiemann, Professor T. Oda of the university of Tokyo, Dr. S. Harashita of Yokohama National University and Dr. K. Gunji of Chiba Institute of Technology for discussion during a regular seminar.
 For various checks of our program and computation of genera and spinor genera, we used the algebra system Magma \cite{MR1484478}.